-Hey there, I’m Gavin and I’m currently on exchange in Switzerland (Universität St Gallen).
+Hey there, I’m Gavin and I’m currently on exchange and living in Switzerland (Universität St Gallen).
 Over the next few days, I hope to give some advice to anyone planning to visit “Der Schweiz” for exchange or maybe a holiday!
 The past 2 months here left me so many impressions thus far, but for the sake of these posts, I’ll categorize it into 3 main things and include some travel tips and beautiful places to visit.

 (1) PRICE: a non-upsized Mac Donalds meal will set you back around SGD21, Minced Meat from the supermarket can cost around SGD15 (something like the one in NTUC/Sheng Shiong), in order to save money I know some other students who head over to Germany to purchase groceries, the only things “cheap” here is probably Swiss Army Knives and Milk. (to be continued in the next post)